openethereum/openethereum.github.io/Backing-up-&-Restoring.md

-It's generally sensible to back up your keys.
  For Parity, this is simply a case of copying a particular directory.
 Here's how you can do it...

 on Mac:
 ```bash